By Southeast Asia specialist Thomas

 The two cultures entwine at Cambodia's Tonle Sap lake.
 Here both Cambodians and Vietnamese — exiles of the war — live in the stilted villages that seemingly float on the lake's calm waters.

 Both countries have experienced their own harrowing history.
-The depravity of the Khmer Rouge is still evident in and around Phnom Penh, while the Cu Chi Tunnels near Saigon are a poignant reminder of the Vietnam War.
+The depravity of the Khmer Rouge is still evident in and around Phnom Penh, while the Cu Chi Tunnels near Ho Chi Minh City are a poignant reminder of the Vietnam War.

 I'd tactically plan to end your trip at the temples of Angkor, as nothing surpasses them for a parting impression.